TheNawafTech/TheNawafTech/README.md

 <h2 align="center">Projects Highlight</h2>

 <div style="text-align: left;">
-  <p><li>One of my key projects is a <strong>CRM System</strong> developed in two stages:</li></p>
+  <p><li> - One of my key projects is a <strong>CRM System</strong> developed in two stages:</li></p>
   <ul>
-    - The first version was built as a <strong>Console Application using C++</strong>, focusing on core logic and backend structure.
+    -The first version was built as a <strong>Console Application using C++</strong>, focusing on core logic and backend structure.
-    - The second version was enhanced using <strong>C# with Windows Forms</strong>, delivering a full graphical user interface with improved user experience and feature control.
+    -The second version was enhanced using <strong>C# with Windows Forms</strong>, delivering a full graphical user interface with improved user experience and feature control.
   </ul>
   <p> <li>Before the CRM, I worked on a <strong>Banking System</strong> as my first project using a console application.
 This system helped me establish a strong foundation in backend logic, covering all core banking operations and essential details.</li></p>
   <p><li>After the CRM, I completed a long project, the <strong>National Licensing & Traffic Operations System (NLTOS)</strong>, using C# with Windows Forms.
 This project benefited me programmatically and allowed me to apply important details and concepts.</li></p>